Steger, Illinois: History

+The settlement was founded in 1891 by Chicago real estate interests and initially named Columbia Heights in honor of the 1893 World's Columbian Exposition which the City of Chicago had been preparing to host since 1889.

+John Valentine Steger built a piano factory there on a parcel of land south of Chicago Heights that was sited immediately west of the Chicago and Eastern Illinois Railroad tracks and bordered by the tracks, Vincennes Avenue (now Chicago Road) and 33rd and 34th Streets.
+By 1904, the factory covered 23 acre and had a capacity of sixteen thousand pianos per year.

-The Village of Steger was incorporated in 1896 with 324 residents, at which time John Steger agreed to pay $400 toward incorporation costs with the understanding that the town would change its name to Steger, and he subsequently served two terms as the village's board president.
+Steger was incorporated in 1896 with 324 residents, at which time John Steger agreed to pay $400 toward incorporation costs with the understanding that the town would change its name to Steger, and he subsequently served two terms as the village's board president.
 He avoided the issues that had plagued George Pullman in his "model town" by encouraging private home ownership and commerce.
-By 1920, Steger was considered by some to be the "piano capital of the world", producing more than a hundred pianos a day.
-After changing American tastes diminished the demand for the piano the plant closed its doors in 1928, and the Amico Macaroni Company of Chicago Heights moved into a portion of the vacated building.
-In 1932 another section of the complex became the home of the Steger Furniture Company, who manufactured radio cabinets there for many years.
-In 1945, Steger Furniture was acquired by the automobile parts manufacturer Sparton Corporation, who had invented the first electric automobile horn in 1911 and the first all-electric radio after World War I. After a fire, the Steger Piano complex was demolished in the early 1970s.
+By 1920, Steger was called the "piano capital of the world", producing more than a hundred pianos a day.
+After demand diminished for pianos, the plant closed in 1928.

-Steger has been a regular stop on the annual "Driving the Dixie" event from the time it began.
-The drive involves participants travelling down the historic Dixie Highway in the Chicago Southland and visiting various communities along the way.